-Up to three Surveillance hospital ECGs are photocopied by abstractors and mailed to the Minnesota ECG Coding Center.
+Up to three Surveillance hospital ECGs are photocopied by abstractors and mailed to the Minneapolis ECG Reading Center.
 As described in Manual 3, abstractors select the first codable ECG recorded after admission, the last codable ECG before discharge, and the last codable ECG recorded on day three after admission or after an in-hospital event.

-Full Minnesota coding is performed for Surveillance ECGs.
+Minnesota coding is performed for Surveillance ECGs, with the exception of the following codes: 9-1; 9-3; 9-5; 6-3; 6-5; 7-3 and 7-5.
 Coding is done once by an experienced coder with no adjudication.
 No serial change rules are applied.